tldr-pages/tldr/pages/common/tee.md

 `echo "example" | tee -a {{FILE}}`

+- Print standard input to the terminal, and also pipe it into another program for further processing:

+`echo "example" | tee /dev/tty | xargs printf "\033[1;34m%s\033[m\n"`

 - Create a folder called "example", count the number of characters in "example" and write "example" to the terminal:

 `echo "example" | tee >(xargs mkdir) >(wc -c)`